DougReeder/enyo-animated/README.md

 Corner toasts are sized to contain their content, unless you style their height or width.

-Top and bottom edge toasts are as wide as their parent by default.
+Top and bottom edge toasts are as wide as their parent, by default.
 If you set a width, they are centered.

-Left and right edge toasts are as tall as their parent.
+Left and right edge toasts are as tall as their parent, by default.
-At present, setting a height via CSS forces them to a corner.
+If you set a height, they are centered.

 Default styling is white text on a dark background.

-## animated.ToastBottomLeftCurve
+## animated.ToastCurve

-A corner toast, which moves as if mounted on a mechanical linkage, actuated by servo motors.
+A toast, which moves on a curved path, as if mounted on a mechanical linkage, actuated by servo motors.
+Set the `locationV` property to `top`, `middle` or `bottom`.
+Set the `locationH` property to `left`, `middle` or `right`.
+It is not modal.
+Show and hide it with the usual `.show()`, `.hide()` and `.set('showing', boolean)`.

 By default, it's sized to contain its children.
-Set a width or height in its style property.
+Corner toasts don't require a width or height in their style property.
+Top middle and bottom middle toasts will be full width, unless you set a width.
+You must set a height for left middle and right middle toasts.

 Default styling is white text on a dark background.

 ## Unwritten widgets